NetApp/trident/README.md

 minimum and maximum to set QoS values, rather than the requested value.
 In this case, the requested value is used only to select the storage pool.

-### CLI
+### tridentctl CLI

-Trident includes a command-line utility, tridentctl, that provides simple access to Trident, even if Trident is running inside a pod.
+Trident installer bundle includes a command-line utility, `tridentctl`, that provides simple access to Trident, even if Trident is running inside a pod.
 Kubernetes users with sufficient privileges to manage the namespace that contains the Trident pod may use tridentctl.
-The tridentctl utility can add storage backends, and it can list and remove backends, storage classes, and volumes.
+The `tridentctl` utility can add storage backends, and it can list and remove backends, storage classes, and volumes.
 You can get more information by running `tridentctl --help`.
+As of v17.07.0, `tridentctl` is the preferred way to interact with Trident.

 ### REST API